Mesophotic coral reef: Mechanical disturbance

 There is a great potential for MCEs to be damaged by mechanical disturbance, which causes the physical displacement and movement of corals.
 Since MCEs are under-described, their presence is poorly known to society, and activities such as anchoring in mesophotic depths may be considered non-detrimental.
 At the same time, many plating colony morphologies particularly common in MCEs are susceptible to breakage.
 Fishing gear (e.g., nets, traps, and lines) are commonly entangled and abandoned in MCEs.

 Fishing and collection

 Organisms can be removed by fishing for consumption, collection for the aquarium, medicinal, and curio trade, and inadvertent loss or out-migration from other activities or factors, such as introductions of predators and incidence of disease.
 Thus, removal for one organism, especially who play an important role in MCEs, put those environmental into any further risk.

 Diseases

-MCEs are not immune to disease disturbances.
+MCEs are not immune to disease disturbances, they suffer the impact of diseases similarly to shallow coral reefs.
 Stony corals are susceptible to diseases that appear to be increasing in frequency and impact on community structure.
 Some coral diseases are also showing the ability to transmit between colonies through direct contact and waterborne transmission.
 While disease can reflect the signs of coral death due to environmental causes, the ability of disease to transmit between colonies and undergo outbreaks of high prevalence at the colony level indicates disease is a multiplier of environmental stress and disturbance.